wikimedia/operations-debs-hyperkitty/doc/database.rst

 If the previous archives aren't available locally, you need to download them from your current Mailman 2.1 installation.
 The file is not web-accessible.

+Before importing an archive mbox, it is a good idea to check its integrity with the hyperkitty/contrib/check_hk_import script and with Mailman 2.1's bin/cleanarch script.

 After importing your existing archives, you must add them to the fulltext search engine with the following command::